Tribute Ride Staff with the family of Marine Lance Cpl. Nicholas Bloem in Belgrade, MT

 MILITARY APPRECIATION KICKOFF DINNER

-On Sunday August 5th our ride procession will escort the Fallen Soldiers Memorial Flame into the hallowed grounds of Arlington National Cemetery to formally extinguish the Memorial Flame in memory of all fallen soldiers.
-This is an extremely solemn and special ceremony to officially close the 2018 Tribute to Fallen Soldiers Memorial Torch Motorcycle Ride.
-All riders / Gold Star families are invited to attend.
-After the ‘Closing Ceremony’ a special wreath will be laid at the Tomb of the Unknown Soldier.
+On Sunday August 4th our escorted ride procession will escort the Fallen Soldiers Memorial Flame into the hallowed grounds of Arlington National Cemetery to formally extinguish the Memorial Flame in memory of all fallen service members.
+The ceremony will officially come to a close when Tribute to Fallen Soldiers Northwest is allowed to lay a wreath at the Tomb of the Unknown Soldier.
+The wreath laying ceremony begins at 3:15 pm.

-All participating riders are free to choose their own overnight accommodations ( Hotel, Motel or Camping ) at each overnight location during the ride.
+All participating riders are free to choose their own overnight accommodations anywhere along the ride route. ( Hotel, Motel or Camping )

 All participating riders are responsible for their own fuel.

-The ride procession always rides in a staggered formation and is frequently escorted by law enforcement.
+The ride procession always travels in a staggered formation and is frequently escorted by law enforcement.
+There will always be a tail gunner trailing the ride in case of breakdowns or emergency’s.